 How to optimize: Because websites, social media channels and other directories do not impact Knowledge Panels, the only way to optimize for this SERP feature is to update your Google My Business and Google Maps – both properties of the search engine itself.
 In this way, if you want Google to feature you, you have to play its game and appropriately fill out all relevant info on these web applications.

 How to optimize: Local Packs are based on locations, so you can show up in SERPs only if your business is geographically relevant to the search query.
-Filling out a Google + profile, updating your social media channels and generating positive user reviews through Google My Business and Yelp will provide enough information for Google to quickly serve your business to users in a Local 3-Pack format.
+Updating your social media channels and generating positive user reviews through Google My Business and Yelp will provide enough information for Google to quickly serve your business to users in a Local 3-Pack format.

 How to optimize: People also ask (PAA) operates based on relational topics and machine learning.
 Adding semantic search terms and similarly related keywords to your content provides more depth and context to your web pages, which Google will use to populate its manifold PAA dropdowns.
 What are the follow-up questions one could logically ask in reference to your target keyword phrases?
 Include those questions and answers in your content to stand a better chance of being featured in SERPs.

-Queries that specifically refer to photos or ones that strongly necessitate relevant imagery (such as storefronts or homes) often return an Image Pack, a horizontal carousel of images.
+Queries that specifically refer to photos or ones that strongly necessitate relevant imagery (such as storefronts or homes) often return an Image Pack.
+These can take the form of a horizontal carousel at the top of a search result or as a panel of images within the SERP.

 How to optimize: Use descriptive file names, alt tags, image captions and associated copy to make your images as rich and search-friendly as possible.
 The pages your images live on should also have relevant page titles, URLs and unique metadata.

-An expanded pack of links related to a specific domain.
+Organic Google search results can contain an expanded pack of related links.
 This typically occurs when someone searches for an organization, signifying intent to glean more information or perhaps make a purchase.
+These links tend to be top-level domain pages such as About Us, Blog or Contact Us.

 How to optimize: Site links are auto-generated by Google based on website optimization best practices and how relevant additional links may be to a search query.
 That means a coherent, navigable site structure and unique page-level metadata help Google understand which site links should be featured.